the buss chimulco 1

 Mexican Teeth Real and False

 Whilst here in Villa Corona Mexico, Catherine had a broken crown.
-We heard of cheap dentistry down here but the first step was to find a dentist that spoke English to at least some degree.
+We heard of cheap dentistry available in our Southern neighbor but the first step was to find a dentist that spoke English to at least some degree.

 mitch rezman lower front dentures installed